 Y11 and Y13 students sat public examinations in the summer.
-This cohort of students had suffered significant educational disruption during covid.
-For our GCSE candidates this was during years 8 and 9, and for A level candidates years 10 and 11.
+This cohort of students had again suffered significant educational disruption during covid.
+For our GCSE candidates this was during years 7 and 8, and for A level candidates years 9 and 10.

 Students approached the exams positively and results were strong.
-At A level, 70 of the 150 students secured 3 or more grade As (excluding EPQ) - and for the EPQ, which continues to be highly valued by universities, 41 of the 62 candidates achieved A or A grades.
-A higher number of students than normal achieved their first-choice university.
+At A level, 70% of all grades were at A\ to B with 144 students receiving a total of 83A\ grades.
+The highest number of students on record achieved their first-choice university.

 GCSE results compared very favourably with the national average.
 Governors look at progress measures to assess how groups of students have progressed during their time at RGS based on exam data on entry and at GCSE.
 Progress 8 at GCSE, determined by the DfE for the full national cohort is one such measure.
-This year the RGS progress 8 score is 0.76 (compared to a North Yorkshire average of 0.01).
+This year the RGS progress 8 score is 0.72.
 This means that, on average, RGS students achieved nearly three quarters of a grade better across all subjects than that expected from a national comparison yet again.
 These GCSE and A-level results again place RGS as one of the highest achieving schools, in the North of England.